-It happens to the best of us.
-One minute you’re casually chatting with friends, sipping margaritas and dipping homemade tortilla chips in savory salsa.
+One minute you’re casually chatting with friends, sipping margaritas and dipping tortilla chips in a nice, spicy salsa.
 The next minute your forehead and armpits are dripping like someone turned on a faucet.
-Whether you suffer from hyperhidrosis or only perspire when you eat, learning about the foods that make you sweat can help prevent future embarrassment when the flood gates open.
-It's equally important to find out why your diet changes how your sweat smells.
+Whether you suffer from hyperhidrosis or only perspire when you eat, learning about the foods that make you sweat can help prevent future embarrassment.

-The most common reason is that foods have a thermogenic effect in your body.
+Why does food make us sweat?
+The most common reason is that certain foods have a thermogenic effect in your body.
 This simply means when the food breaks down, a portion of it is released as heat into your body during digestion.
 When your body works harder or takes longer to digest certain foods, the thermogenic effect increases.
-And when your body temperature rises, your body automatically tries to cool it down by sweating.
+And as your temperature rises, your body automatically tries to cool it down by sweating.